Free AI Visibility + Awareness score

 How do SEO and AEO investments reinforce each other?

 Content quality benefits both channels.
 High-quality, authoritative content ranks better in Google and gets cited more by AI.
-You don’t need separate content for each channel — you need excellent content structured for both.
+You don’t need separate content for each channel.
+You need excellent content structured for both.

 Technical foundations overlap.
-Fast, well-structured, crawlable websites perform better in both organic search and AI retrieval.
+Fast, well-structured, crawlable websites perform better in organic search and AI retrieval.
 Technical SEO improvements are also technical AEO improvements.

 Frequently Asked Questions